reflexions/docker-laravel/README.md

   - No need to install PHP via homebrew / MacPorts / .MSI / apt-get / yum / etc
 - Addresses permissions errors without requiring `chmod 777`

-#### Overview

-- Runs setup script first time
-- Uses github token to avoid composer rate limit errors
-- Downloads fresh laravel 5.2 if the _app_ directory is missing
-- Adds dependency on `reflexions/docker-laravel` composer package
-- Updates _bootstrap/app.php_ to use `Reflexions\DockerLaravel\DockerApplication` to prevent permissions errors

 #### Instructions

 1.)
-Install [Docker Toolbox](https://www.docker.com/docker-toolbox) to get docker, docker-compose, and the Kitematic GUI
+Install [Docker Toolbox](https://www.docker.com/docker-toolbox) to get docker, docker-compose, and the Kitematic GUI.
+Open a terminal with the docker env variables via `Kitematic -> File -> Open Docker Command Line Terminal`

 2.)
 Create a _docker-compose.yml_ in the project directory.
 Define the laravel service and any desired database services: